-Inward Bound Mindfulness Education UK (iBme UK) programs are run by Youth Mindfulness Education, a UK Community Interest Company. iBme UK offers in-depth mindfulness programming for young people.
-Our programming guides young people in developing self-awareness, compassion, and ethical decision making, and empowers them to apply these skills in improving their lives and communities. iBme UK has grown out of the great work done by iBme in the US (see more in Our Story).
+Inward Bound Mindfulness Education UK (iBme UK) programmes are run by Youth Mindfulness Education, a UK Community Interest Company. iBme UK offers in-depth mindfulness education for young people.
+Our programme guides young people in developing self-awareness, compassion, and ethical decision making, and empowers them to apply these skills in improving their lives and communities. iBme UK has grown out of the great work done by iBme in the US (see more in Our Story).

 iBme UK is committed to caring for the natural world and addressing issues of social justice in all that we do.

 Our vision at iBme UK is to support future generations of heart-centered, diverse leaders who are prepared to respond to the challenges of their time with focus, resiliency, and compassion for themselves, their communities and the global environment.

 Our diverse teachers and staff have decades of experience in teaching mindfulness and working with youth; many are leaders in the growing field of mindfulness education.
 We invite you to learn more about our Staff and Teachers and Mentors.

 The iBme Model: Mindfulness is paying attention to what’s happening in the present moment with kindness and curiosity.
 Our programmes introduce young people to mindfulness through guided meditation, mindful movement, small group discussions, and fun group activities.
 Participants in our programmes learn self-awareness, empathy, techniques to calm and focus the mind, and mindful communication – the foundations for success in all areas of life.
 Our programmes also include applying mindfulness skills to daily life, connecting with nature and creative expression.
 Research on the impact of iBme retreats has shown teens experienced increased self-compassion and life satisfaction, and decreased rumination and reactivity, following retreat.